 COVID-19 PANDEMIC RESPONSE

-Because of the restrictions on travel and spatial distancing project staff have been running check in’s to houses of families connected to the project (after lock-down).
-Through working closely with the government, project staff are working to speed up access to medicines for people in the rural areas who have no or limited access to transport to urban areas.
+During the worst of the COVID-19 waves in India, the girls hostel had to close in line with school closures in the region.
+In response to COVID-19, the Diocese of Amritsar provided food packages to families connected to the project, shared information on COVID-19, including awareness and prevention measures and project staff did check in’s to houses of families connected to the project (after lock-down).
+Through working closely with the government, project staff sped up access to medicines for people in the rural areas who have no or limited access to transport to urban areas.

 Church of North India – Diocese of Amritsar